Click for the Latest Maple Newsletter

 Parents or pupils who have any concerns regarding online safety please use the following link to CEOP (Child Exploitation and Online Protection) CEOP

-Please click on the link to see Management Committee's declarations of interest - Declarations
+Please click to see Management Committee Terms of Office

-Please click on the link to see Management Committee Attendance and Terms of Office - Management Committee
+Please click to see the Management Committee Attendance

-Please click on the link below to see our local offer - Local Offer
+Please click to see our - Local Offer

 The Pupil Premium was introduced in April 2011 and is funding provided to schools and academies to address inequalities in educational outcomes for disadvantaged children.